aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 19.md

 # Binary Search Tree
 Each node has at most 2 children
 	Stores 2 children: left & right
-Adds **inorder** traversal, where node is visited between left and right child
+Adds **in-order** traversal, where node is visited between left and right child

 ## Definition
 Elements are comparable and UNIQUE